Congo's Caper

 Congo's Caper is a side-scrolling platform action video game developed and published for the Super NES by Data East.
 The game was released in Japan in 1992.
 A North American version was released in May 1993.
-It was later released on the Nintendo Switch via the Nintendo Switch Online service on May 26, 2022.
+It was later released on the Nintendo Switch via the Nintendo Classics service on May 26, 2022.

+The game is planned to be included along with its predecessor and successor games in a compilation called Joe & Mac Retro Collection, to be released for modern consoles in 2026.

 Gameplay

 The plot of Congo's Caper involves a half-human, half-monkey boy named Congo, who sets out on a quest to rescue his girlfriend after she is abducted by a demon.
 The player controls Congo.
 Congo's Caper is played across 35 levels that take place in multiple worlds, including a jungle, a mountain range, a pirate ship, a volcano, and a ghost town.
 The bosses include the demon, a T-Rex, a ninja, a pirate, a mad scientist, and a vampire.
 If Congo is hit by an enemy, he reverts to his monkey form.
 If Congo is hit again, the player loses a life.